rgmyr/keras-texture/README.md

 `bilinear.pooling`:

-- Defines average pooling of local feature vector outer product in `tensorflow`
+- Defines average pooling of local feature vector outer products in `tensorflow`
-- Includes element-wise signed square root and L2 normalization.
+- Includes element-wise signed square root and L2 normalization
-- If using `combine`, you won't need to reference this explicitly.
+- If using `combine`, you won't need to reference this explicitly

 `bilinear.combine`:

 - Takes two `keras` models `fA` and `fB` with output shapes `(N, H, W, cA)`, `(N, H, W, cB)`
 - Maps `[fA.output, fB.output]` to shape `(N, cA, cB)` with `bilinear.pooling`
-- Flattens, then connects to `softmax` output using a specifiable number of `Dense` layers.
+- Flattens, connects to `softmax` output using a specifiable number of `Dense` layers.
 - Returns the resulting `keras.models.Model` instance

 #### Usage Notes

-- `bilinear.pooling` does not include flattening, but `bilinear.combine` will add a `Flatten` layer before the first `Dense` layer(s).
-- Be careful with reuse of single model for `fA` and `fB` (*e.g.*, different output layers).
-Weights will be shared if you use the same instantiation of the original model to generate both.
+- Be careful with reuse of single model for `fA` and `fB` (*e.g.*, asymmetry via different output layers).
+Weights will be shared if you use the same instantiation of the original model to generate both models.

 See `build_demo.ipynb` for examples of constructing symmetric and asymmetric B-CNNs using pretrained `VGG19` and `Xception` models from `keras.applications`.

 #### Benchmarks

-Currently working on benchmarking models constructed with this implementation on the three benchmark datasets referenced in the original B-CNN paper:
+Working on benchmarking models constructed with this implementation on the three benchmark datasets referenced in the original B-CNN paper:

 - [Birds-200](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html) (2011 version)
 - [FGVC-Aircraft](http://www.robots.ox.ac.uk/~vgg/data/fgvc-aircraft/)
 - [Cars](https://ai.stanford.edu/~jkrause/cars/car_dataset.html)

-You can run the `benchmark.py` script to build a model for any of these datasets:
+You can run the `benchmark.py` script to build a model for `Birds-200`, after collecting dataset into `npy` files with `collect_dataset.py`:
 ```
 $ python benchmark.py --help
 ```
+Note: right now includes 1x1 conv to reduce `D` from `512 -> 32`.
+The former induces a fully connected layer w/ over 50 million weights (`200*512^2`), so training is very slow.

 ## Further Improvements

 - Add support for `fA` and `fB` to have different input shapes (technically only output shapes need to correspond).
-- Add support for `fA` and `fB` to have different output shapes (auto-crop to match them)
+- Add support for `fA` and `fB` to have different output shapes (crop to match them)

 Would also like to add the matrix square root normalization layer as described in:
 ```